-The pointer should then be aligned such that its measuring edge exactly coincides with the "OT" mark on the scale disc.
+The pointer should then be aligned such that its measuring edge exactly coincides with the "OT"

-Remove screw plug 1 on governor housing.
+Remove screw plug on governor housing.

 If the injection pump is blocked the camshaft must on no account be loaded or turned because parts of the blocking pin may break off and fall into the governor.
 Non-compliance with this may result in severe damage to the injection pump.